piwebcam/PiWebcam/PiWebcam/README.md

 DEVICE_PASSWORD | password of the device
 DEVICE_TIMEZONE | timezone of the device
-DEVICE_COUNTRY_CODE | country code of the device WIFI_MODE | Connect to an existing WiFi network ("CLIENT") or act as an access point ("AP") WIFI_AP_PASSPHRASE | The passphrase to use when connecting to this access point WIFI_CLIENT_SSID | The name of the wireless network (SSID) to connect to
+DEVICE_COUNTRY_CODE | country code of the device DEVICE_LED | If uncheched both the red and the green leds on the board will be turned off (default: checked) WIFI_MODE | Connect to an existing WiFi network ("CLIENT") or act as an access point ("AP") WIFI_AP_PASSPHRASE | The passphrase to use when connecting to this access point WIFI_CLIENT_SSID | The name of the wireless network (SSID) to connect to